-than the return they would have earned or experience losses greater than the losses they would have experienced if there had been no replacement or adjustment.
+than the losses they would have experienced if there had been no replacement or adjustment.

-Are There Restrictions on Yes.
-DEATH BENEFIT Contract Benefits?
-A withdrawal must be at least \$500 and cannot reduce the Account Value to less than the Minimum Required Value set out in the Contract Specifications section of your Contract.
+Are There Restrictions on Contract Benefits?
+Yes.
+DEATH BENEFIT A withdrawal must be at least \$500 and cannot reduce the Account Value to less than the Minimum Required Value set out in the Contract ANNUITY PAYOUT BENEFIT Specifications section of your Contract.
 The \$500 minimum withdrawal amount does not apply to withdrawals to pay advisory fees.
-ANNUITY PAYOUT BENEFIT INDEXED STRATEGY VALUE AFTER PERFORMANCE LOCK • An annuitization cannot occur before the first Contract Anniversary.
+INDEXED STRATEGY VALUE AFTER PERFORMANCE LOCK • An annuitization cannot occur before the first Contract Anniversary.
 An annuitization for a fixed period cannot be for less than the Minimum Fixed Period Payout set out in the Contract Specifications section of your Contract.
 Payment amounts under any option must be at least \$50 or such higher amount as we may set from time to time.
 ELECTION • A withdrawal will reduce the amount payable upon Surrender, applied to the Annuity Payout Benefit, or payable as the Death Benefit.
 In addition, a withdrawal will proportionally reduce the Death Benefit Return of Premium Guarantee, and this proportional reduction could be larger than the dollar amount of the withdrawal.
 If you elect a Performance Lock, you will not be able to reallocate the locked value until the end of a Term.
-If you elect a Performance Lock for an Indexed Strategy with a 3-year Term or a 6-year Term, the Term will always end on the next anniversary of the Term start date even if it otherwise would have continued for one or more additional years.
-TAXES LOCATION IN PROSPECTUS What Are the Contract's Tax Implications?
-TAXES You should consult with a tax professional to determine the tax implications of an investment in and Purchase Payments received under the Contract.
+If you elect a Performance Lock for an Indexed Strategy with a 6- year Term, the Term will always end on the next anniversary of the Term start date even if it otherwise would have continued for one or more additional years.
+LOCATION IN PROSPECTUS What Are the Contract's Tax You should consult with a tax professional to determine the tax implications FEDERAL TAX CONSIDERATIONS Implications? of an investment in and Purchase Payments received under the Contract.
 There is no additional tax benefit to you if the Contract is purchased through a tax-qualified plan or individual retirement account (IRA).
 Generally, withdrawals will be subject to ordinary income tax, and if before age 591⁄2, may be subject to a penalty tax.
-LOCATION IN PROSPECTUS FEDERAL TAX CONSIDERATIONS You should consult with a tax professional to determine the tax implications of an investment in and Purchase Payments received under the Contract.
-There is no additional tax benefit to you if the Contract is purchased through a tax-qualified plan or individual retirement account (IRA).
-Generally, withdrawals will be subject to ordinary income tax, and if before age 591⁄2, new contract in place of the one you already own.
-You should only exchange your existing contract if you determine, after comparing the features, fees, and risks of both contracts, and any fees or penalties to terminate the existing contract, that it is preferable for you to purchase the new contract rather than continue to own your existing contract.
-Some investment professionals may have a financial incentive to offer you a new Contract to replace of your existing contract.
+FEDERAL TAX CONSIDERATIONS CONFLICTS OF INTEREST LOCATION IN PROSPECTUS How Are Investment Professionals Compensated?
+Some investment professionals may receive compensation for selling the Contract to you.
+The investment professional providing services to you is compensated by advisory fees based on your agreement with your investment professional.
+You should ask your investment professional about the advisory fees to be charged in connection with the investment adviser services to be provided, including the amount and timing of those fees, and whether it expects fees to be taken from this Contract or from other assets under management.
+We may also pay compensation, in certain circumstances referred to as "override" compensations, or reimbursements to wholesaling broker-dealers or other firms or intermediaries in return for wholesaling services such as providing marketing and sales support, transaction processing, product training, and administrative services to the Selling Agents or Selling Broker-Dealers.
+These investment professionals may have a financial incentive to offer or recommend the Contract over another investment.
+DISTRIBUTION OF THE CONTRACTS